We use affiliate links and may receive a small commission on purchases. Read more about us.

 – Cord:

-They both have swivel cords but Drybar has a much longer cord with 8.7 ft (This is the longest size available in the market.)and Revlon is only 5.7 ft.
+They both have swivel cords but Drybar has a much longer cord with 8.7 ft (This is the longest size available in the market) and Revlon is only 5.7 ft.
 A long cord can be a lifesaver if you don’t have a plug right next to your mirror.

 Price And Guarantee

-The price aspect is the most important difference between Drybar and Revlon.
-Drybar is a luxury tool and it has a luxury price tag.
-With a cost of $150, this tool Is not for every budget.
-It does justify its price with its high-quality material, elegant design, and effective and damage-free styling.
 But there are many others in the market with a much more affordable price such as Revlon.
 The upgraded version costs only $70 and it also provides very effective results.
 It’s true that the material less sturdy and durable and it’s less safe than Drybar for your strands.
-But it’s a perfect option for the ones that are looking for a budget-friendly alternative.
+But it’s a perfect option for those who are looking for a budget-friendly alternative.

-While Drybar has only 2-year guarantee, Revlon offers a good 4-year, which is ambitious and a big plus.
+While Drybar has only a 2-year guarantee, Revlon offers a good 4-year, which is ambitious and a big plus.

 Leave a Comment